kdgregory/log4j-aws-appenders/README.md

 To avoid dependency hell, all dependencies are marked as "provided": you will need to ensure that your project includes necessary dependencies.
-Minimum dependency versions will depend on which AWS service you use: Amazon introduces new services and APIs all the time, and does not pay attention to backwards compatibility.
+Minimum dependency versions will depend on which AWS service you use; Amazon introduces new services and APIs all the time, and does not pay attention to backwards compatibility.

 * JDK: 1.6